haowu74/vehicle_detection/README.md

 To be honest, this project shows us the traditional way to detect car.
 Yes now we know it is very slow, therefore very limited, in a hard way.
 Why not just learn Neural
 Network approaches such as Yolo, Faster R-CNN, or SSD in the first place?

+### Update for the second submit
+The following updates are included in the second submit:
+1. HOG subsampling is applied.
+Now the processing time for the project_video.mp4 is reduced from 8 hours to 20 min!
+That is amazing like a charm!
+2. Trained models are saved in files so won't bother train the model every time run the code.
+3. svc.decision_function(X) is used for optimising the detection
+4. Heat map is spanning frames.
+I use average heatmap by calculating `sum(heatmaps)/len(heatmaps)`